MateuszOtmianowski/R-notes/Notes.md

 - seq_along() is useful for creating interations for the loop, it handles empty object better (ex. column in data frame);
 - to create empty data frame use df=data.frame("column_name_1"=numeric(),"column_name_1"=character()), then to add row: rbind(df, data.frame("a"=c(1,2),"b"=c("ala","kot")));
 - when subsetting a list, list[1] returns first element as a list, however list[[1]] returns first element;
+- lubridate package is useful for working with dates, you can convert string with date using y,m,d,h,m,s set by for example ymd_hms("date"), or separately mdy("date");

 ##Dplyr
 - there are five functions in dplyr that are called verbs